LiliaFramework/Lilia/docs/manual/structure_class.md

 - **CLASS.isDefault**: Indicates whether this is the default class.
 Set to true if it's the default class, allowing anyone to join.

+- **CLASS.isWhitelisted**: Indicates whether this is a whitelist class.
+Set to true if it is a class that needs whitelisting.

 - **CLASS.color**: The color associated with your class.
 This can be used for class-specific coloring.

 - **CLASS.weapons**: Weapons that players in this class can use.
 This can include weapon IDs or references to the weapons available to class members. **Optional**